K547NK/C-C-/README.md

 # C
-Created this to learn how to program in C/C++ from remote locations and possibly rewrite some old projects in either \
+Created this to learn how to program in C/C++ from remote locations and possibly rewrite some old projects in either. \
 Lets see how far this goes, Cheers!
 #### Update 02-Aug-21
     1. Folders for source and binaries